Tributes flow for New Zealand police officer Matt Ratana killed in London

 "We would like to take some time as a club and community to begin to comprehend what has happened.

-"Our deepest and sincerest condolences go to Matt's loved ones, family, friends, colleagues and to our community rugby family at this most terrible time.
+"Our deepest and sincerest condolences go to Matt's loved ones, family, friends, colleagues and to our community rugby family at this most terrible time."

+Palmerston North Boys' High School said Ratana was at the school from 1980 to 1985.

+"Matt was a school prefect, an outstanding tennis player, the school tennis champion in1985, and a Manawatū tennis representative," the school said.

 Ratana was well known in the local rugby community, Park House Football Club said on Facebook, and their thoughts were with his family and friends.